vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="using-external-libraries" element="h2">Using external libraries</typography>

+The next few methods are just some examples of cloning using popular external libraries and they are in no way an exaustive list.

 <br>
 <br>

 <typography id="using-jquery-extend" element="h3">Using $.extend()</typography>

-This is a shallow cloning method and its very popular library jQuery.
-When multiple object arguments are supplied to $.extend(), properties from all those objects are added to the targeted object, but if only one object argument is supplied to $.extend() the target argument was ommited, so the jQuery object is assumed to be the target.
+This is a shallow and deep cloning method from very popular library jQuery.
+From usability standpoint it functions almost the same as Object.assign().
+If you pass true as the first argument, the the $.extend() method will deep clone.

-It's a nice to use in legacy projects that don't support Object.assign or Spread Syntax (older than Chrome 45, Firefox 34 or Node.js 4.0.0).
+It's a nice to use in legacy projects that don't support Object.assign() or Spread Syntax (older than Chrome 45, Firefox 34 or Node.js 4.0.0).

 ```javascript
   const object = {